PeterEB/coap-shepherd/README.md

         | '4.04'     | Not Found   | Target is not found on the Client.            |
         | '4.08'     | Timeout     | No response from the Client in 60 secs.       |

-    * `rsp.data` (_Object_): This is an object of the report settings. `data.attrs` contains parameters of the setthing.
-If the discoved target is an Object, there will be an additional field `data.resrcList` to list all its Resource idetifiers under each Object Instance.
+    * `rsp.data` (_Object_): This is an object of the report settings. `data.attrs` contains parameters of the setting.
+If the discovered target is an Object, there will be an additional field `data.resrcList` to list all its Resource identifiers under each Object Instance.

 **Returns:**